 Note: If you store the seafile-data directory in a battery-backed NAS (like EMC or NetApp), or use S3 backend available in the Pro edition, the internal objects won't be corrupt.

-Starting from version 4.1, we provide a seaf-fsck.sh script.
+We provide a seaf-fsck.sh script to check the integrity of libraries.
 The seaf-fsck tool accepts the following arguments:

 cd seafile-server-latest ./seaf-fsck.sh [--repair|-r] [--export|-E export_path] [repo_id_1 [repo_id_2 ...]]